tophefo/IpCamera/README.md

 ## Discovery

-Auto discovery is not supported currently and I would love a PR if someone has experience using io.Netty and UDP multicast which appears to be the way ONVIF uses to find cameras on a network.
+Auto discovery is not supported currently and I would love a PR if someone has experience finding cameras on a network.
+ONVIF documents a way to use UDP multicast to find cameras.
 Currently you need to manually add the IP camera either via PaperUI or textual configuration which is covered below in more detail.
 Once the camera is added you then need to supply the IP address and port settings you wish to use.
 Optionally a username and password can also be filled in if the camera is secured with these which I highly recommend.
 Clicking on the pencil icon in PaperUI is how you reach these parameters and how you make all the settings unless you have chosen to use manual text configuration.
 You can not mix manual and PaperUI methods, but it is handy to see and read the descriptions of all the controls in PaperUI.

 ## Binding Configuration

 The binding can be configured with PaperUI by clicking on the pencil icon of any of the cameras that you have manually added via the PaperUI inbox by pressing on the PLUS (+) icon.

 It can also be manually configured with text files by doing the following.
 DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.
-Because the binding is changing so much at the moment I would recommend you use textual configuration as each time Openhab restarts it removes and adds the camera so you automatically gain any extra channels that I add.
-If using PaperUI, each time I add a new channel you need to remove and re-add the camera which then gives it a new UID number, which in turn can break your sitemap and HABPanel setups.
-Textual configuration has its advantages and locks the camera to use a simple UID (Unique ID number).
+Because the binding is changing so much at the moment I would recommend you use textual configuration, as each time Openhab restarts it removes and adds the camera so you automatically gain any extra channels that I add.
+If using PaperUI, each time I add a new channel you need to remove and re-add the camera which then gives it a new UID number (Unique ID number), which in turn can break your sitemap and HABPanel setups.
+Textual configuration has its advantages and locks the camera to use a simple UID.

 The parameters that can be used in textual configuration are: